magma-labs/BrightCoders/cohort/ago-18/bootcamp/README.md

 ## Bootcamp

-## Skills and Values to look out for
+## Skills and values to look out for
 Num     | Skill or value
 ----    |---
 1       | English level